 It can sometimes be very hard for your family and friends to accept that you don’t want any further treatment.
 If this is a problem for you, you could ask your doctor or nurse to talk to your family and explain how you feel.

-Not everyone feels able to tell their friends or family that they want to donate their body to research and that is fine.
-It is very much a personal choice.
-It may not be an easy decision and discussing it may make you and your loved ones feel very upset, even if it is something that you would like to do.
-But if you would like to donate organs for medical research, do talk to your next of kin and medical team.
+If you would like to donate organs for medical research, you can talk to your next of kin and medical team.
 You may be able to donate the corneas from your eyes, tendons, heart valves, or ligaments for transplant.
-You may not be able to donate other body organs if they are affected by your cancer.
-There is detailed information about donating body parts for transplants and medical research in our coping practically when someone dies section and we have a question about donating organs.
-Your own doctor or specialist nurse can also answer your questions.
+You might not be able to donate other body organs if they are affected by your cancer.
+Your own doctor or specialist nurse can answer your questions.

 Question about cancer?
 Contact our information nurse team